Linaro/squad/squad/core/management/commands/import_data.rst

   executed in that environment * each  test job directory can have inside it ``metadata.json``, ``metrics.json``, and ``tests.json``, which are in the same format as described in README.md.
+  * Any file other than the above is considered an attachment and imported as such.

 Note that the directory names are used as the identifier for builds, environments, and test jobs.